-- ◆ NPAMS (NetWare Peripheral ArchitectureTM Mirrored Server) is a custom device module that is required for mounting a CD-ROM as a NetWare SFT III volume. - ◆ Load NPAMS in the MSEngine after loading the CD-ROM driver and the NetWare Peripheral Architecture driver (NPAIO.DSK) in the IOEngine.
+- NPAMS (NetWare Peripheral ArchitectureTM Mirrored Server) is a custom device module that is required for mounting a CD-ROM as a NetWare SFT III volume. - Load NPAMS in the MSEngine after loading the CD-ROM driver and the NetWare Peripheral Architecture driver (NPAIO.DSK) in the IOEngine.

-Topic See Mounting a CD-ROM as an SFT III volume "Mounting a CD-ROM as a NetWare 4.11 SFT III Volume" in Appendix C of Supervising the Network.
+Topic See Mounting a CD-ROM as an SFT III volume Mounting a CD-ROM as a NetWare 4 SFT III Volume in Supervising the Network .